bazsimarkus/Simple-8250-UART-System-with-Arduino/Readme.md

 - USB-TTL Serial converter for testing (FTDI will also suffice)
 - 2x 33pF ceramic capacitors
 - Optional: 2x 470Ω resistors with standard THT LEDs in series on TX/RX
 	> The USB-TTL Serial adapter is necessary to test if the circuit is functioning correctly.
-Refer to "Testing" for details.
+Refer to "How to use" for details.

 ## How to use